-REDSTONE ARSENAL, Alabama – The U.S. Army Space and Missile Defense Command’s senior civilian spoke last week to community and industry leaders.
+REDSTONE ARSENAL, Alabama – The U.S. Army Space and Missile Defense Command’s senior civilian spoke to community and industry leaders on the command’s contract requirements.

-James B. Johnson Jr., deputy to the commander of USASMDC, spoke along with other Team Redstone leaders at the Advance Planning Briefing for Industry at Bob Jones auditorium, March 9.
-The briefings, which were hosted March 9-11, assist industry, research and academic partners to plan and prepare for future requirements with government contracts.
+Richard P. De Fatta, Deputy to the USASMDC Commander, spoke virtually along with other Team Redstone leaders at the Advance Planning Briefing for Industry at the Bob Jones auditorium, March 22.
+The briefings, which were hosted March 22-24, assist industry, research and academic partners to plan and prepare for future requirements with government contracts.

 APBI includes briefings on programs that will be issuing solicitations for competitive bids within an approximately three-to-five-year timeframe.
 APBI is unclassified and open to all interested contractors, large and small businesses, and academia as well as other government stakeholders.

-USASMDC provides industry with command requirements information throughout the year and frequent engagements, allowing industry to make informed business decisions and provide quality proposals by posting its Virtual Industry Exchange Forecast Industry Report quarterly on the command’s public website at https://www.smdc.army.mil/.
+SMDC provides industry with command requirements information throughout the year and frequent engagements, allowing industry to make informed business decisions and provide quality proposals, by posting its Virtual Industry Exchange Forecast Industry Report quarterly on the command’s public website at https://www.smdc.army.mil/.